fgimian/flaskage/README.md

 │   ├── models        : Database model definitions
 │   ├── static        : Static files such as CSS, Javascript and images │   ├── templates     : Jinja2 templates for presentation
-│   └── views         : Views that provide business logic for each page ├── libraries         : Supporting libraries you have developed for your web application ├── tests             : Unit tests for testing your web application ├── config.py         : Configuration for development, production and test environments
+│   └── views         : Views and related forms that provide business logic for each page ├── libraries         : Supporting libraries you have developed for your web application ├── tests             : Unit tests for testing your web application ├── config.py         : Configuration for development, production and test environments